aboubakrndong/Airfrantest/README.md

 • H2 database
 • Lombok

-# document how to uses the API Airfrantest
+# How to uses the API Airfrantest

   To show user with lastName
   GET: /userapi/v1/lastName